Online counseling is growing in popularity.

 Don’t I need to sit on your couch to deal with my problems?

-It’s 2019.
+It’s 2020 y’all.
 Technology is advanced.
 Best practices for teleheath are established.
 So, no, in most cases you don’t need to be in my office to do good therapeutic work.
-Actually, there can be some major advantages to seeing a mental health professional online.
-Let’s look at a few of them:
+And honestly, there are some major advantages to seeing a mental health professional online.
+Here are just three of them: